ppeuchin/Caesar-Cipher-Algorithm/README.md

 A Caesar Cipher encryption and decryption tool

 # Usage
-NOTE: You must have python installed on your device to be able to use this tool.
+NOTE: You must have python installed on your pc to be able to use this tool.
 - <a href="https://realpython.com/installing-python/">Guide</a> to install and setup python

 ## On PC